-- Spider-Man: Mary Jane was like this in her earlier appearances.
+Spider-Man: Mary Jane was like this in her earlier appearances.
 Readers eventually find out there was some Stepford Smiling going on and in the modern era her character is about 100 times more grounded (still a fun character, just not bat crap crazy).
-Earlier appearences of Aunt May also indicated that she lived in Cloud Cuckooland (the joke being she was senile).
+Earlier appearances of Aunt May also indicated that she lived in Cloud Cuckooland (the joke being she was senile).
 Like MJ, she's since mellowed out a lot, creating some Early Installment Weirdness for readers who go back and read collections of the old trades.

-- As far as Spidey villains go there's White Rabbit.
+As far as Spidey villains go there's White Rabbit.
 If the Alice in Wonderland theme weren't a tip off then the fact her first villainous plan was to rob fast food joints despite being incredibly wealthy and demanding her ransom on the city of New York be paid in quarters should send red flags.
 And no, unlike the above she never has mellowed (and never will).

 The Tick: And, isn't sanity really just a one-trick-pony anyway?
 I mean all you get is one trick, rational thinking.
 But when you're good and crazy, oooh, oooh, oooh, the sky's the limit!

 The Séance from The Umbrella Academy.
 Although admittedly it's his constant use of drugs that cause him to be as crazy as he is, he still qualifies.

 "Ever wonder what a vegetable thinks about?
 Firecrackers... bee stings... happy face eggs."

 Hay Lin from W.I.T.C.H.: very quirky and artistic, cheerful and absent-minded, constantly writing on her palms and using her own expressions like "spacious" (instead of "cool") and "weirdific."